anja-elaine/LearningR/README.md

-# LearningR: Practicing awesomeness :)
+# LearningR: Practicing amazingness 🤩

 This is for the DDA R course Yaaaayyy!!!!